Bereket-U/hangman-game/README.md

 ### Mobile friendly

-Lookes perfect in all mobile devices, used media query to style the keyboard layout
+Looks perfect in all mobile devices, used media query to style the keyboard layout

 ### Cheat Button